tschwalen/lang528/README.md

 ## Lang528

-This is an interpreter and compiler for a custom programming language which I'm using to explore programming language design and implementation.
+This is an interpreter and compiler for a programming language of my own making which I'm using to explore different approaches to language design and implementation.
+Specifically, I wanted to explore different approaches to compiling dynamic languages.

 The name Lang528 was chosen because I started work on May 28th.
 One day I'll come up with a better name.

 The language is a dynamically-typed scripting language, similar to Python, Javascript and Lua.
 It supports basic data types, strings, vectors/arrays, dictionaries, as well as user-defined functions and modules.